Georg Seelmann

 Georg Seelmann (4 February 1917 – 18 September 1989) was a German Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership - for the fighter pilots, it was a quantifiable measure of skill and success.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II - for the fighter pilots, it was a quantifiable measure of skill and success.

 Early life and career

 Seelmann was born on 4 February 1917 in Bamberg in the Kingdom of Bavaria within the German Empire.
 On 3 November 1937, he joined the military of service of the Luftwaffe and was trained as a fighter pilot.
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.)
 Seelmann began his flight training at Herzogenaurach Airfield and Dornstadt before in July 1939 transferring to the Jagdfliegerschule (fighter pilot school) in Schleißheim where he completed his fighter pilot training.
 In September 1939, Seelmann was posted to 2.
 Staffel (2nd squadron) of Jagdgeschwader 77 (JG 77—77th Fighter Wing), a squadron of I. Gruppe (1st group) of JG 77.
 At the time, I. Gruppe was based at Oedheim in southern Germany.
 The Gruppe relocated to Frankfurt Rhein-Main to protect the Zeppelin hangar.